Sunrise Mall (Citrus Heights, California): Operations

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Sunrise Mall, into Seritage Growth Properties.
 In November of the same year, Spinoso Real Estate Group acquired the mall from Steadfast Companies.

 In July 2018, the Sears store was shuttered as part of the closure of 24 stores nationwide.
-The mall was purchased by Namdar Realty Group on December 20, 2018.
+The mall was purchased by Namdar Realty Group in December 2018.

 In March 2025, the two Macy's stores closed as part of a closure of 66 stores nationwide, which also included a longtime store nearby at the Downtown Commons in Downtown Sacramento.
-This has left JCPenney as the only remaining anchor store as of May 2025.
-The owner is seeking a buyer for the mall.
+As of March 2025, the owner was seeking a buyer for the mall.